-St John Henry Newman Catholic School has a small but thriving Sixth Form of 60 students.
+St John Henry Newman Catholic School has a small but thriving Sixth Form of 60 pupils.
 We aspire to be the best post-16 provider in our area.
-Students are offered a range of A-Level and BTEC courses in a supportive environment underpinned by Christian values of community, compassion and responsibility towards others.
+Pupils are offered a range of A-Level and BTEC courses in a supportive environment underpinned by Christian values of community, compassion and responsibility towards others.

 Head of Sixth Form

 Please complete and return the form to Mrs Hoskins.